dpscience/DDRS4PALS/README.md

 <b>DDRS4PALS</b> - A software for the acquisition and simulation of positron lifetime spectra (PALS) using the DRS4 evaluation board<br>

-<b>pyRemoteDDRS4PALS: </b><b>DDRS4PALS</b> can be remotely controlled via [pyRemoteDDRS4PALS](https://github.com/dpscience/pyRemoteDDRS4PALS) enabling the integration of the DRS4 evaluation board into any customized measurement environment related to PALS, i.e. synchronizing peripherical instrumentation such as temperature (heating/cooling) stages, cycle-loading machines or a vacuum control unit with the DRS4 evaluation board using DDRS4PALS software.
+<b>pyRemoteDDRS4PALS: </b><b>DDRS4PALS</b> can be remotely controlled via [pyRemoteDDRS4PALS](https://github.com/dpscience/pyRemoteDDRS4PALS) provided by a TCP/IP and xml based API enabling the integration of the DRS4 evaluation board into any customized measurement environment related to PALS, i.e. synchronizing peripherical instrumentation such as temperature (heating/cooling) stages, cycle-loading machines or a vacuum control unit with the DRS4 evaluation board using DDRS4PALS software.

 ### ``preview of the user interface of DDRS4PALS``
 <br>![DDRS4PALS](/images/ddrs4pals.png)